-Hot Tips: Asado and medialuna.
+Be Sure to Sample: Asado and medialuna.

 The nightlife in Buenos Aires never stops, with midnight dinners before clubbing is the norm.
 While many of the top and trendiest clubs are found in upscale Palermo, some may prefer to try the lesser known areas, such as Villa Crespo, where you can find B.A.'s currently most popular bar, 878.
 In high end Recoleta, there are fancy boliches (nightclubs) and suave drinking establishments like Milion, set in an elegant converted mansion.
 San Telmo has many cafes and some funky bohemian bars and is another good spot for nightlife.

-Hot Tips: Many bars and clubs are open until the early morning.
+Caution: Many bars and clubs are open until the early morning.
 Finding a taxi home at this time may be a challenge due to the large number of people all going home at the same time.

 There are plenty of shopping opportunities in Buenos Aires.
 The Palermo and Retiro neighborhoods are full of boutique shops to empty your wallet in, while Florida, the city's pedestrian shopping street, has tons of international fashion and just about everything else.
 The Galerias Pacifico Mall, in a beautiful old building, is located here.
 For mate gourds and other souvenirs, head to the Feria Plaza Francia weekend market, located in Recoleta by the cemetery.

-Hot Tips: Mate cup, leather goods, tango shoes, bottle of Malbec.
+Best Local Souvenir: Mate cup, leather goods, tango shoes, bottle of Malbec.